Vikas-Ghodekari/Portfolio-Vikas/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Naresh Kumar](https://github.com/Nareshnaveen17/Portfolio).
+Please give me proper credit by linking back to [Vikas Ghodekari](https://github.com/Vikas-Ghodekari/Portfolio).
 Thanks!

 ## Built With